 - For EACH coaster, select scraps or ¼ yard cuts of FIVE different fabrics.

 NOTE: Our design uses TEN coordinating fabrics from the Color Brigade collection to create our set of four coasters.
-We made two pairs of matching fronts, but all four backs were different.
+We made two pairs of matching strip-pieced fronts, but all four solid backs were different.

-- Scrap of ¼ yard of low loft batting
+- Scrap or ¼ yard of low loft batting

 - All-purpose thread to match fabric